psychemedia/storytelling-notes/golden-ball.md

 and with a slightly different *addendum*:

-> In this very curious story, the portion within brackets reminds one of the German story of " Fearless John," in Grimm (K. M. 4), of which I remember obtaining an English variant in a chap-book in Exeter when I was a child, alas! now lost.
+> In this very curious story, the portion within brackets reminds one of the German story of "Fearless John," in Grimm (K. M. 4), of which I remember obtaining an English variant in a chap-book in Exeter when I was a child, alas! now lost.
 It is also found in Iceland,' and is indeed a widely-spread tale.
-The verses are like others found in Essex in connection with the child's game of" Mary Brown," and those of the Swedish " Fair Gundela."
+The verses are like others found in Essex in connection with the child's game of" Mary Brown," and those of the Swedish "Fair Gundela."
 But these points we must pass over.
 Our interest attaches specially to the golden ball.
 I'he story is almost certainly the remains of an old religious myth.
 The golden ball which one sister has is the sun, the silver ball of the other sister is the moon.
 The sun is lost; it sets, and the trolls, the spirits of darkness, play with it under the bed, that is, in the house of night, beneath the earth.
 >
 > But the sun is not only a golden ball, but it is also a shining stone; and here at the outset we tell our secret; the sun is the truePhilosopher's Stone, that turns all to gold, that gives health, that fills with joy.